redaGit/wk415/ipvpn/README.md

 sudo docker exec –it client3 bash
 ```

+## Pre-configuration

+All P nodes are pre-configured with SR-ISIS.
+All CE nodes are pre-configured with interfaces, loopback and BGP to the PE.

 ## Physical link connectivity

 We will be using [Openconfig](https://www.openconfig.net/) to configure the following: